 3. Restoration: Trustees work with the public and responsible parties to select, implement and monitor restoration projects.
 The responsible parties pay for assessment and Compensatory restoration includes actions conducted by trustees to address the interim loss of natural resources and services that occur from the date of the incident until pre-spill condition recovery is completed.
 While the resource is impaired, it is unable to provide services on which other parts of the ecosystem and the public rely.
 Trustees are authorized to ensure that compensatory restoration projects are implemented to compensate the public for these interim losses.
 Emergency restoration actions are those taken by trustees prior to the completion of the NRDA and restoration planning process to prevent or reduce additional natural resource injuries and avoid potentially irreversible loss of natural resources.

 On April 21, 2011, the Deepwater Horizon NRDA Trustee Council announced an agreement under which BP committed to provide $1 billion toward implementation of early restoration projects.
 This agreement is the largest of its kind ever reached.
-It represents an initial step toward fulfilling the responsible parties’ obligation to fund the complete restoration of injured natural resources.

 These funds are divided among the trustees: